steinybot/bug-reports/README.md

 # Bug Reports

-This repository contains various reproductions of bugs for bug reports.
+This reproduces the bug report for https://bugs.java.com/bugdatabase/view_bug.do?bug_id=9063277.